Chauffeur Hire Etiquette

 “Etiquette for the Chauffeur” is a fascinating journey into the dawn of chauffeuring and the chauffeur car hire business.
-These rules of chauffeurs were first offered as the “Chauffeur’s Blue Book” in 1906.
-This is a gem of a book offering such chauffeuring snippets as:
+A charming pocket-sized book of duties and hints for chauffeurs.
+These rules for chauffeurs were originally offered as the “Chauffeur’s Blue Book” in 1906.
+This is a gem of a book which contains the following chauffeuring snippets and advice.

 Times may have changed but the sentiment still remains.
 You may be driving a mistress rather than a master now.
-It is probably not fun or a sport for your client.
+It may not be ‘fun’ or a sport for your client.
 It could of course be a day out shopping or a day at the races, but what still holds true is that this is your business in life as a chauffeur car hire driver.

 Much of the book still applies to the modern chauffeur, such as the section on general conduct: